SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

       You need a willSet at every point where the struct can be mutated, and then inside it you have to copy the class property if it isn't uniquely referenced.

-..
-XXX caveat "usually" value types - or "usually" has value semantics -- if you put a class inside a struct, you don't have value semantics anymore.

 For an in-depth discussion of value types and when to use them,